 A reinspection will be conducted within 30 days to confirm that the resident has complied with the requirement to abate the problem.
 Failure to abate the problem or allow for a reinspection is considered a violation of the lease and may result in termination of tenancy in accordance with Chapter 13.

-Notices of lease violation will also be issued to residents who purposely disengage the unit's smoke detector.
+Notices of lease violation will also be issued to residents who purposely disengage the unit's smoke detector and/or carbon monoxide alarm.
 Only one warning will be given.
 A second incidence will result in lease termination.